box/developer.box.com/content/guides/cli/scripts/index.md

 # CLI sample scripts

 Box CLI scripts are designed to help you automate your tasks.
-The sample scripts library provides several PowerShell scripts that allow
+Currently, the sample scripts library provides several PowerShell scripts you can use and customize.

 ## PowerShell scripts